Nanoartography image of the month

 Nominate your favorite image to be considered for the Image of the Month:

 How to nominate?
-Send your nominations to Prof. Anasori with a nomination sentence to explain why the image should be considered for the suggested month.
+Send your nominations to Prof. Anasori, Purdue University, with a nomination sentence to explain why the image should be considered for the suggested month.
 You can nominate only a previous NanoArtography finalist.

 Congratulations to all!